 Best grown in full to part sun with excellent drainage, but the more sun it gets, the more pink hazing the foliage will have.
 In part shade the leaves will be blue-green.
 Clump them in a way that will allow your plants to grow to their full 3-foot wide spread, or scatter them if it suits your overall vision.
 Though most plants are best in groups in landscape design, this one is definitely showy enough it can be a solitary specimen in the right spot.
 Because it’s so wonderfully drought tolerant, you can grow Coral Aloe in large containers too.

 Fine textured and gracefully arching, Coral Fountain or Firecracker Plant is a welcome addition to any yard in the Valley.

-The Latin name for this one is Russelia equisetiformis.
+The Latin name for this one is Russelia equisetiformis, seen in the right photo above.
 It’s evergreen to 25 degrees, and very hardy here.
 Should the temperature damage it above ground in winter, not to worry, the subshrub will quickly repair and grow back from the roots.

 In full sun, the stems will adopt a reddish tint, heightening the coloring a bit.
 Flowering in spring and summer, this plant adds a lot of impact to your landscape display for weeks on end.
 It too is a drought tolerant selection that is a native of Mexico.
 It’s branches reach 4 to 5-feet long, but the pendulous nature of them fives you a plant that is really only about half that tall.
 Another great candidate close to your favorite patio chair, and does well in containers too.
 These are wonderful in raised beds where they can drape over the edge and cascade down the retainer wall.